HL7-UK/UK-Core-Access/input/pagecontent/safety_and_security.md

 ### Safety
 Providers and Consumers SHOULD adopt the recommendations in the FHIR [Implementer's Safety Check List](https://www.hl7.org/fhir/safety.html).

-Providers and Consumers SHOULD adopt [NHS Clinical risk management standards](https://digital.nhs.uk/services/clinical-safety/clinical-risk-management-standards) where applicable to their use case.
+Providers and Consumers SHOULD adopt [NHS Clinical risk management standards](https://digital.nhs.uk/services/clinical-safety/clinical-risk-management-standards) where applicable to their use case  and locality.

 Providers and Consumers  MAY consider the following potential hazards that have been identified during development of the implementation guide: